Y chromosome: Gene conversion

 As has already been mentioned, the Y chromosome is unable to recombine during meiosis like the other human chromosomes; however, in 2003, researchers from MIT discovered a process which may slow down the process of degradation.

 They found that human Y chromosome can "recombine" with itself, using palindrome base pair sequences.
 Such a "recombination" is called gene conversion.

 In the case of the Y chromosomes, the palindromes are not noncoding DNA; these strings of nucleotides contain functioning genes important for male fertility.
 Most of the sequence pairs are greater than 99.97% identical.
 The extensive use of gene conversion may play a role in the ability of the Y chromosome to edit out genetic mistakes and maintain the integrity of the relatively few genes it carries.
 In other words, since the Y chromosome is single, it has duplicates of its genes on itself instead of having a second, homologous chromosome.
 When errors occur, it can use other parts of itself as a template to correct them.

 Findings were confirmed by comparing similar regions of the Y chromosome in humans to the Y chromosomes of chimpanzees, bonobos and gorillas.
 The comparison demonstrated that the same phenomenon of gene conversion appeared to be at work more than 5 million years ago, when humans and the non-human primates diverged from each other.

 Gene conversion tracts formed during meiosis are long, about 2,068 base pairs, and significantly biased towards the fixation of G or C nucleotides (GC biased).
 The recombination intermediates preceding gene conversion were found to rarely take the alternate route of crossover recombination.
-The Y-Y gene conversion rate in humans is about 1.52 x 10^{−5} conversions/base/year.
+The Y-Y gene conversion rate in humans is about 1.52 × 10^{−5} conversions/base/year.
 These gene conversion events may reflect a basic function of meiosis, that of conserving the integrity of the genome.